Get SMS with link to download app

 Optional Subject - Paper II

-(Candidate is allowed to take up literature as an optional subject " and candidate need not to be a graduate in that language’s literature.)
+(A Candidate can also take up literature as an optional subject and candidate need not be a graduate in that language’s literature.)

 Candidates may choose any one of the ‘Optional Subjects’ from the list of subjects given below:

 Animal Husbandry and Veterinary Science

 Commerce and Accountancy

 Candidates who qualify the UPSC Mains Exam will be called for the ‘Personality Test/Interview’.
 These candidates will be interviewed by a Board appointed by the UPSC.

 The objective of the interview is to assess the personal suitability of the candidate for a career in the civil services by a board of competent and unbiased observers.